 In this blog series, we will discuss the importance of the use of data in South Africa’s education system – why it matters to parents, learners, and educators, and how providing educators with the information they need can help learners do well.
+Click here to read all the blogs in this series.

 There’s little doubt that genuine and sustainable improvements in quality of education can be gained through correct use of educational data.
 In 2017, the South African department of education achieved an incredible milestone – within five weeks, nearly 20,000 schools had submitted detailed performance data for 9.7 million of the estimated 13 million learners in the country.
 This data is available in real-time to education officials through the Data Driven Districts (DDD) Dashboard, where, through strictly safe-guarded access management processes, they can view attendance, promotion, report marks, and school-based assessment data for their area of responsibility, whether national, provincial, district, school or learner.
 The intent of the dashboard is to accelerate the achievement of improvement goals across the school systems in the country, which, in turn, helps accelerate student learning.